-Werf provides following main commands as building blocks to construct your pipelines:
+Werf provides the following basic commands that serve as building blocks to construct your pipelines:

-- Setup CI/CD job access to the Kubernetes cluster and Docker Registry.
+- Configure a CI/CD job to access the Kubernetes cluster and the Docker Registry.

-- Checkout target git commit of the project repo.
+- Checkout the target git commit in the project repository.

-werf cleanupto clean unused docker images from the Docker Registry.
+werf cleanupto clean up unused docker images from the Docker Registry.

 kubectl tool to work with your Kubernetes cluster, then